bnb-chain/bnb-chain.github.io/docs/BNBSidechain/bas-pilot-projects.md

 sidebar_label: BAS Pilot Projects
 ---

-# BAS Pilot Projects
+# BNB Sidechain Pilot Projects

-Following is the list of pilot projects powered by the BNB Application SideChain (BAS).
+Following is the list of pilot projects powered by the BNB SideChain.

 * **[Cube](https://cube.store/)**: brings entertainment powered by blockchain on the Metaverse.